Yangzhou: Culture

 The Yangzhou dialect (扬州话, //iaŋ ʦɤɯ xua//) of Chinese is representative of Lower Yangtze Mandarin, and is particularly close to the official language of the Ming and Qing courts, which was based on the Nanjing dialect.
 However, it does differ considerably from modern Standard Chinese, although they are still moderately mutually intelligible.

 Dialect has also been used as a tool for regional identity and politics in the Jiangbei and Jiangnan regions.
 While the city of Yangzhou was a prosperous center of trade, it was considered part of Jiangnan, which was known to be wealthy, even though Yangzhou was north of the Yangzi river.
 Once Yangzhou's wealth and prosperity were gone, it was then considered to be part of Jiangbei, the "backwater".
-After Yangzhou was removed from Jiangnan, its residents decided to replace Jianghuai Mandarin, which was the dialect of Yangzhou, with Taihu Wu dialects.
-In Jiangnan itself, multiple subdialects of Wu fought for the position of prestige dialect.

 During a period of prosperity and imperial favor, the arts of storytelling and painting flourished in Yangzhou.
 The innovative painter-calligrapher Shitao lived in Yangzhou during the 1680s and again from 1697 until his death in 1707.
 A later group of painters from that time called the Eight Eccentrics of Yangzhou are famous throughout China.

 Former General secretary of CPC, President of China Jiang Zemin was born and raised in Yangzhou.
 His middle school is located right across from the public notary's office in Yangzhou.

 Yangzhou is famous for its carved lacquerware and jade.

-Some of China's most creative and eye catching dishes come from the Yangzhou school of cuisine called Huaiyang (also commonly known as the Weiyang school).
-Along with Sichuan cuisine, Cantonese cuisine, and Shandong cuisine, Huaiyang cuisine (淮扬菜) is a distinctive and masterful skill that locals are quite proud of.
+Some of China's creative and eye catching dishes come from the Yangzhou school of cuisine called Huaiyang (also commonly known as the Weiyang school).
+Along with Sichuan cuisine, Cantonese cuisine, and Shandong cuisine, Huaiyang cuisine (淮扬菜) is a distinctive skill.

 The city is famous for its public bath houses, lacquerware, jadeware, embroidery, and paper-cut arts and crafts.

 The city was awarded Habitat Scroll of Honor in 2006.

 Yangzhou is also very famous for its toy industry (especially stuffed animals).
 Many tourists from neighboring cities travel to the city for its good-quality and low-priced toys.

 The city is also famous for an ancient folk art called Yangzhou storytelling (扬州评话), which is like Xiangsheng—the traditional Chinese comedic performance.
 It rose as a performing act during the Ming dynasty.
 In the performance, the artist details a historical story to audiences, using Yangzhou dialect.
 These stories have been edited by artists.
 The best known artist of Yangzhou storytelling was Wang shaotang.
 His most famous works are The 10 chapters of Wu Song (武十回), The 10 chapters of Song Jiang (宋十回), The 10 chapters of Lu Junyi (卢十回), and The 10 chapters of Shi Xiu (石十回).